-As CCP, NCC assumes risks incurred under the transactions concluded by members during trading, acting as intermediary between the parties: i.e. as the seller for each buyer and as the buyer for each seller, so that replacing their contractual relations between each other with relevant contracts with the central counterparty.
+As a central counterparty CCP NCC assumes risks incurred under the transactions concluded by members during trading, acting as an intermediary between the parties: i.e. as a seller for each buyer and as a buyer for each seller, so that replacing their contractual relations between each other with relevant contracts with a central counterparty.

-NCC’s main and most important function is to maintain stability in the serviced financial market segments through implementation of the state-of-the-art risk management system conforming to the international standards and provision to the participants of such clearing services which would enable efficient use of the allocated funds.
+CCP NCC’s main and most important function is to maintain stability in the serviced financial market segments through implementation of the state-of-the-art risk management framework conforming to the international standards and provision to members of such clearing services which would enable an efficient use of the allocated funds.

-The transfer of the clearing function to NCC, founded for this particular purpose, became an important step in the Group’s development, as well as in development of all Russian financial market infrastructure, for it enabled separation e of clearing institution risks from the exchange risks by relocating the latter to a highly capitalized clearing Bank.
+The transfer of a clearing function to CCP NCC, founded for this particular mission, became an important step in the Group’s development, as well as in development of all Russian financial market infrastructure, for it enabled the separation of clearing institution risks from the exchange risks by relocating the latter to a highly capitalized clearing institution

-· NCC spares participants from the need to assess risks and set limits to each other, since the members only have to assess their risks assumed to NCC as CCP.
+СCP NCC spares members from the need to assess risks and set limits to each other, since members only have to assess their risks assumed to CCP NCC as a central counterparty.

-· NCC’s clearing service with partial margin posting, as well as the netting performed by the Bank, enable the members to use their funds more efficiently and cut transaction costs.
+CCP NCC’s clearing service with a partial collateral posting, as well as the netting performed by CCP NCC, enable members to use their funds more efficiently and reduce their transaction costs.

-The assignment of the status of a qualifying central counterparty to NCC by Bank of Russia in 2013 enables the Russian clearing members – credit institutions to decrease capital requirements both for the trades with NCC and for the collateral posted on the accounts opened with NCC.
-In 2014, the Bank of Russia also assigned NCC the status of a systemically important central counterparty.
+The assignment of the qualifying central counterparty status to CCP NCC by Bank of Russia in 2013 enables the Russian clearing members – credit institutions to decrease capital requirements both for trades with CCP NCC and for the collateral posted on the accounts opened with CCP NCC.
+In 2014, the Bank of Russia also assigned CCP NCC the status of a systemically important central counterparty.

-NCC’s strategic objective is to provide the members of various financial market segments with integrated clearing services implying the use of a single margin and single positions (limits) of the members in course of servicing the latter in all Group's exchange-based markets and over-the-counter markets.
+CCP NCC’s strategic objective is to provide members of various financial market segments with integrated clearing services implying the use of the unified collateral and management of the members’s single positions (limits) while providing clearing services in all Group's exchange-based markets and OTC markets.

-Since 2009, NCC has been the member of the European Association of Central Counterparty Clearing Houses (EACH), and since 2011 – member of the Global Association of Central Counterparties – CCP12.
-Its membership in these associations demonstrates appreciation of conformity of NCC’s performance to the international standards and recognition of the success achieved by Moscow Exchange Group in developing the exchange infrastructure.
+Since 2009, CCP NCC has been a member of the European Association of Central Counterparty Clearing Houses (EACH), and since 2011 – a member of the Global Association of Central Counterparties – CCP12.
+Its membership in these associations demonstrates compliance of NCC’s performance with the international standards and recognition of the success achieved by Moscow Exchange Group in the exchange infrastructure Development.